Steirische Harmonika: Notation

 Notes on the Steirische Harmonika are laid out to make it easy to play music with the tonality characteristic of alpine folk music, but make it difficult to play according to modern musical notation.

 To help aid playing the Steirische Harmonika, the Verlag Helbling publishers patented in 1916 a tablature, which no longer is in current use.
 It has come to be replaced by a notation called Griffschrift, which was invented by a music teacher from Bärnbach in Styria named Max Rosenzopf.
 The notation appears similar to modern notation but maps tones to positions on the staff differently.
 In 1975 Rosenzopf founded the Verlag Preissler publishing company and printed the first book using the Griffschrift to teach reading notes.
 Now all notes for the Steirische Harmonika are printed using this notation.

-There is also a related instrument in Czechia and Slovakia called the heligonka harmonika.
+There is also a related instrument in Czechia, Slovakia and southern Poland folklore called the heligonka harmonika.